Conagra Brands, Inc.

 Audit/Finance Committee Structure, Composition and Processes

-The Audit/Finance Committee (the “Committee) is appointed by the Board of Directors (the “Board”) to assist the Board in fulfilling its oversight responsibilities by reviewing (1) the integrity of the financial statements of the Company, (2) the qualifications, independence and performance of the Company’s independent auditors and internal auditing department, (3) the compliance by the Company with legal and regulatory requirements, and (4) the Company’s perspectives on financing strategies and capital structure, in light of its strategic long range plans.
+The Audit/Finance Committee (the “Committee”) is appointed by the Board of Directors (the “Board”) to assist the Board in fulfilling its oversight responsibilities by reviewing (1) the integrity of the financial statements of the Company, (2) the qualifications, independence and performance of the Company’s independent auditors and internal auditing department, (3) the compliance by the Company with legal and regulatory requirements, and (4) the Company’s perspectives on financing strategies and capital structure, in light of its strategic long range plans.

 The Committee shall be comprised of at least three directors appointed by the Board, each of whom shall meet the independence and experience requirements of the New York Stock Exchange, as such requirements are interpreted by the Board in its business judgment, and the applicable rules and regulations of the Securities and Exchange Commission.
-At least one member of the Committee shall be a financial expert as defined by the Securities and Exchange Commission.
+At least one member of the Committee shall be an “audit committee financial expert” as defined by the Securities and Exchange Commission.
 The Committee shall have the responsibilities described in this Charter.
 This Charter has been adopted by the Board.
 The Committee shall make regular reports to the Board.
 The Committee shall review and reassess the adequacy of this Charter annually and recommend any proposed changes to the Board for approval.
 The Committee shall meet at least four times a year, or more frequently as the Committee considers necessary.
 The Committee shall annually evaluate the Committee’s performance.

 The Committee’s function is one of oversight and it recognizes that the Company’s management is responsible for preparing the Company’s financial statements, the independent auditors are responsible for auditing those financial statements and the full Board retains authority to make significant capital allocation decisions on behalf of the Company.
 In carrying out its oversight responsibilities, the Committee is not providing any expert or special assurance as to the Company’s financial statements.
 The Committee has the authority to conduct investigations within the scope of its responsibilities.